Kyle Filipowski

 Kyle Jarred "Flip" Filipowski (born November 7, 2003) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
-He played college basketball for the Duke Blue Devils.
-Filipowski was a consensus five-star recruit and one of the top players in the 2022 class.
+He played college basketball for the Duke Blue Devils, and was selected by the Jazz in the second round of the 2024 NBA draft.

 Early life

 Born in Middletown, New York, Filipowski first attended Minisink Valley High School in Slate Hill, New York.
 He transferred after his freshman year to Fordham Preparatory School in The Bronx.
 After his sophomore year, Filipowski reclassified and transferred to Wilbraham & Monson Academy in Wilbraham, Massachusetts.
 He was the Gatorade Basketball Player of the Year for Massachusetts in 2021.
 Filipowski was ineligible to play in the 2022 McDonald's All-American Boys Game due to being a fifth-year player.

 Filipowski was a consensus five-star recruit and one of the top players in the 2022 class, according to major recruiting services.
 On July 29, 2021, he committed to playing college basketball for Duke.